 Entry / Exit Requirements for Minors (under 18): Parents traveling with a minor must show evidence of their relationship to the child when entering or departing the country.
 Carry an original apostilled birth certificate.

-Minors departing Chile must submit to Chilean airport officials an original notarized authorization from any non-traveling parent(s), a notarized photocopy of the authorization, and an original apostilled birth certificate at the time of departure.
+Minors departing Chile must submit to Chilean airport officials an original notarized authorization from any non-traveling parent(s), a photocopy of the authorization, and an original apostilled birth certificate at the time of departure.
 For non-traveling parent(s) in Chile, the notarization can be done by a local Chilean notary public.
-For non-traveling parent(s) in the United States, the notarization can be done at the Chilean Embassy or a Chilean Consulate If a U.S. notary executes the authorization, it must be apostilled to be valid in Chile.
+For non-traveling parent(s) in the United States, the notarization can be done at the Chilean Embassy or a Chilean Consulate.
+If a U.S. notary executes the authorization, it must be apostilled to be valid in Chile.
 An apostille should be obtained well in advance of travel as the process is lengthy.

-Demonstrations occur frequently, especially on March 29, May 1 and 21, and September 11.
+Demonstrations occur frequently, especially on March 29, May 1 and 21, September 11, and October 18.
 Although most are peaceful, they can become violent.
 Avoid demonstrations if possible.
-Strikes are also common and can cause significant travel delays, especially if you are traveling to remote areas, such as Easter Island, Punta Arenas, and Chiloe.
+Strikes are also common and can cause significant travel delays, especially if you are traveling to remote areas, such as Easter Island, Punta Arenas, or Chiloe.

 Anarchist groups have placed explosive and incendiary devices in public spaces throughout Santiago, such as ATMs, metro stations, and government facilities.
 Remain vigilant and avoid suspicious or unattended packages.

 Araucanía Conflict: Some individuals or groups claiming affiliation with the Mapuche indigenous community have sought redress for grievances by burning churches, homes, and pastures, and attacking trucks, buses, and farming/logging equipment, causing property destruction, injuries, and deaths.
-While they have mainly targeted forestry corporations and landowners, you should exercise caution in the Araucanía region.
+While these groups have mainly targeted forestry corporations and landowners, you should exercise caution in the Araucanía region.